-- Dwelling units (private and commercial lodgings) 2 spaces per unit; 1. - 2.
-Churches, auditoriums, and other facilities housing seated audiences - 1 parking space per every 4 seats; - 3.
-Other indoor uses (including, but not limited to, offices, retail goods and services, and eating and drinking places) - 1 space per 300 square feet of floor area: - 4.
-Outdoor or mixed facilities and combinations of any permitted uses - sufficient number of spaces that will, in the determination of the Commissioners, make reasonable and adequate provision for the highest expected volume of users.
-Such determination may be based upon the following: - The designated capacity of such facilities; a. - An overall plan for concentrations of parking with consideration b. for designed landscaping in relationship to the surroundings; - Trade-off, or alternating use of parking area(s) by uses c. occurring during different hours, days or seasons;
+- 1. Dwelling units (private and commercial lodgings) 2 spaces per unit; - 2.
+Churches, auditoriums, and other facilities housing seated audiences 1 parking space per every 4 seats; - 3.
+Other indoor uses (including, but not limited to, offices, retail goods and services, and eating and drinking places) 1 space per 300 square feet of floor area; - 4.
+Outdoor or mixed facilities and combinations of any permitted uses sufficient number of spaces that will, in the determination of the Commissioners, make reasonable and adequate provision for the highest expected volume of users.
+Such determination may be based upon the following: - a.
+The designated capacity of such facilities;

-Compliance with Americans with Disabilities Act requirements d.

-4496 for the physically challenged.
-4497 for the physically chancinged.
-4498 0.
-Advertising Devices 4499 o.
-Thaver doing bevices 4500 Advertising Devices shall be permitted in the PUD in accordance with State 4501 and County advertising device requirements.
-4502 and dounty davertising device requirements.
-4503 P. Maximum Building Height 4504 4505 The maximum height of buildings should be consistent and in accordance with 4506 County building height requirements, however, such restrictions may be 4507 relaxed upon showing good cause.
-(See Section 6.3) 4508 4509 Q. Refuse/Trash Disposal Plan 4510 ~ r response 4511 The developer shall submit a garbage disposal plan for approval.
-This plan 4512 must include, but may not be limited to, waste disposal container locations and 4513 service.
-4514 4515 R. Guaranty of Improvements 4516 4517 1.
-The Developer shall submit a financing plan that includes, but is not limited, 4518 to a summary of estimated construction costs and proposed method of 4519 financing the streets and related facilities, water distribution system, sewage 4520 collection system, storm drainage facilities and such other utilities as may be 4521 required by the County.
-4522 2.
-The Final Plat(s) shall constitute only a portion of the approved Final Plan.
-No 4523 Final Plat shall be recorded until it has been reviewed by the County Attorney 4524 and approved by the BOCC, who have agreed upon the following: 4525 a.
-All improvements are completed consistent with the approved plan 4526 and have passed inspection by the appropriate authority; 4527 b.
-A form of collateral including; 4528 1.
-Performance or property bonds; 4529 2.
-Private or public escrow agreements; 4530 3.
-Loan commitments; 4531 4.
-Assignments of receivables; 4532 5.
-Liens on property; 4533 6.
-Letters of credit; 4534 7.
-Deposits of certified funds or other similar surety agreements.
-4535 c.
-Any other negotiated agreement or contract setting forth the plan, 4536 method and parties responsible for the construction of any required 4537 public improvements shown on the Final Plat sufficient to make 4538 reasonable provision for the completion of said improvements.
-4539 3.
-Any improvements constructed pursuant to these Regulations shall be 4540 accomplished in accordance with the design and time specifications and construction schedules established by the Developer and approved by the County.
+- b.
+An overall plan for concentrations of parking with consideration for designed landscaping in relationship to the surroundings; - c.
+Trade-off, or alternating use of parking area(s) by uses occurring during different hours, days or seasons; - d.
+Compliance with Americans with Disabilities Act requirements for the physically challenged. - 0.
+Advertising Devices

+Advertising Devices shall be permitted in the PUD in accordance with State and County advertising device requirements.

+P. Maximum Building Height

+The maximum height of buildings should be consistent and in accordance with County building height requirements, however, such restrictions may be relaxed upon showing good cause.
+(See Section 6.3)

+Q. Refuse/Trash Disposal Plan

+The developer shall submit a garbage disposal plan for approval.
+This plan must include, but may not be limited to, waste disposal container locations and service.

+- R. Guaranty of Improvements

+- 1. The Developer shall submit a financing plan that includes, but is not limited, to a summary of estimated construction costs and proposed method of financing the streets and related facilities, water distribution system, sewage collection system, storm drainage facilities and such other utilities as may be required by the County.

+- 2. The Final Plat(s) shall constitute only a portion of the approved Final Plan.
+No Final Plat shall be recorded until it has been reviewed by the County Attorney and approved by the BOCC, who have agreed upon the following:

+- a.
+All improvements are completed consistent with the approved plan and have passed inspection by the appropriate authority;

+- b.
+A form of collateral including;

+- 1. Performance or property bonds;

+- 2. Private or public escrow agreements;

+- 3. Loan commitments;

+- 4. Assignments of receivables;

+- 5. Liens on property;

+- 6. Letters of credit;

+- 7. Deposits of certified funds or other similar surety agreements.

+- c.
+Any other negotiated agreement or contract setting forth the plan, method and parties responsible for the construction of any required

+public improvements shown on the Final Plat sufficient to make reasonable provision for the completion of said improvements.